iankpconcentricsky/django-sky-visitor/README.md

-A full featured authentication and user system that extends the default Django contib.auth pacakge.
+A full featured authentication and user system that complements django.contib.auth.

-**Note:** Version 0.8.4.
-This library is under active development.
-While in active development, the API will be changing frequently.

 # Features